Explore the gardens at Baddesley

 Over the years the gardens here at Baddesley have evolved into a mix of pleasure and production, with new areas being added all the time.

 During the summer months you can see the hanging wisteria in the courtyard or smell the flowery scents in the walled garden.
 Come autumn, the dahlia border is in full bloom and bountiful apples are harvested from the orchard.
 See frost-covered trees and ponds and feel crisp grass underfoot in winter time and come spring the garden returns to life with snowdrops, daffodils and buds on the trees.

 Originally the medieval residents would have used the garden to provide food, with stew ponds providing fresh fish.
 Nowadays, our gardeners work hard all year-round to grow vegetables and herbs.
-Our vegetable patch provides ingredients for some of the dishes in the Barn Restaurant.
-You will also find hints and tips on growing plants and the varieties we use.
-We recently welcomed our newest recruits to the vegetable garden; a hive of bees.
-The bees are looked after and cared for by a volunteer beekeeper.
-Our aim is to help reverse the declining number of honey bees.
+Our vegetable garden provides ingredients for some of the dishes in the Barn Restaurant.

 A garden conservation plan is currently underway to help us understand the development of the garden and plan for the future.